flutter/website/src/accessibility-and-localization/internationalization.md

 <a name="adding-localized-messages"></a>
 ### Adding your own localized messages

-Once the `flutter_localizations` package is added, use the following instructions to add localized text to your application.
+After you add the `flutter_localizations` package, you can configure localization.
+To add localized text to your application, complete the following instructions.

 1. Add the `intl` package as a dependency, using the version pinned by `flutter_localizations` with `any`: